Where to Bet on Heroes of the Storm

 Get an Edge Betting on Heroes of the Storm

 Alright, now that we’ve walked you through the ins and outs of Heroes of the Storm esports, how on earth do you become good at betting on it?
 The answer is by getting game knowledge.
 Lots and lots of game knowledge.
-We’ve already alluded to this in the betting on HotS section, but knowing things like hero matchups, player strengths, and team identities can go a long way towards improving your betting game.
+We’ve already alluded to this in the betting on HotS section, but knowing things like hero matchups, player strengths, and team identities can go a long way toward improving your betting game.
 The best way of learning more about the game is by tuning into HotS Twitch streams and watching VODs on YouTube.

 However, it’s also the longest one.